 Intended outcome Success criteria Attendance for PP pupils is good.
 Where there are difficulties the school acts swiftly to put support in place.
-Data shows good attendance for PP children (taking into account the effect of Covid 19 on all pupils).
-Plans are in place where attendance is still being addressed Pupils use metacognitive strategies and are more motivated and successful in their learning.
+Attendance for PP pupils should be above national and in line with other pupils Pupils use metacognitive strategies and are more motivated and successful in their learning.
 They are more aspirational.
 Pupils are observed by SLT, Teachers and TA's to be successfully using metacognitive strategies; this is enhancing motivation and attainment MAE questionnaire also shows an increase in aspirations.
 Pupil's and parents can access support.
 Pupil's emotional regulation, self-esteem and emotional well-being are increased.
-PSA and ESP effectively supports parents and pupils including signposting and working with the MHST.
+ESP effectively supports parents and pupils including signposting and working with the MHST.
 EHAPS are in place where needed.
 Pupils are confident, and emotionally regulating and well supported.

 Tutoring is in place for those pupil's who require it.
 Pupils attend and actively progress through the "Tutoring Programme".
-Tas are able to support pupils with the leaning gaps that are impacting on their access to new learning.
+TAs are able to support pupils with the leaning gaps that are impacting on their access to new learning.
 TA's use the VNET "great practice" training to improve the support that they plan and implement.
-The gap is closing.
+The progress gap is closing.
 IEP pupils' barriers to learning are well planned for.
 Pupils with Compound Vulnerabilities access the curriculum alongside their peers.
-They make The Curriculum and assessment processes are well structured and allow access and attainment for all pupils. relevant progress from their starting points.
+They The Curriculum and assessment processes are well structured and allow access and attainment for all pupils. make relevant progress from their starting points.

-Activity in this academic year

-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+Activity in this academic year This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.